pingval/Speedrun/TH09/announcement.md

 - Change the category of 8 runs with non-default lives to "No Restrictions" (although bob_sensei's Easy 11:33 can be completed with default lives, it might be fine as it is).
 - 2cc run (PatronusPL's Easy 18:13) is also so.
 - Fix runs where replay time is set to real time.
 In addition, I retimed all runs.
-- Easy 17:40 and seri's Lunatic 10:57, which I can't check the video, are left as they are, since they don't have any significant impact.
+- Deleted User's Easy 17:40 and seri's Lunatic 10:57, which I can't check the video, are left as they are, since they don't have any significant impact.
 ```

 ## 日本語Text